birdwes/TDA30_Asterisk_h323/content/ARS.md

 Ofcom provides the [national-numbering-plan](https://www.ofcom.org.uk/__data/assets/pdf_file/0013/102613/national-numbering-plan.pdf) and [national numbering data](https://www.ofcom.org.uk/phones-telecoms-and-internet/information-for-industry/numbering/numbering-data).
 IDA (indirect access) carrier access numbers are in the range 124-140, 143-146, 148-149, 160-169 and 181 to 189.

-To avoid any conflict with an existing service code, should the call mistakenly escape to the PSTN via another CO line, we have chosen a range which is currently unallocated: 18930 to 18959.
+To avoid any conflict with an existing service code, should the call mistakenly escape to the PSTN via another CO line, we have chosen a range which is currently unused: 18930 to 18959.

 ## ARS on Asterisk